 My Happy Place (Child): This version of visualization is more geared for children, but the technique itself is largely unchanged.
 You child will also start with deep breathing and then they imagine their own version of the Peaceful Place, but I call this “My Happy Place” so the child feels ownership of their visualization.
 You might introduce this activity to your child by saying “What is the happiest and most wonderful place you can imagine, even if it’s make believe?”
 I have had children create scenes such as fantasy castles filled with stuffed animals, flower gardens with butterflies, or even their own bed with toys and books.
 The point is to have fun creating the picture of the Happy Place and then teaching your child to imagine what else is in there using all of their five senses.
 Children usually love to use imagination so this can be quite an enjoyable activity for them.

 This is just a small list of possible coping activities for mental, emotional, and even physical health.
-The larger point is that if we want ourselves and our children to be able to endure life’s struggles and have resources to persevere through adversity.
+The larger point is that if we want ourselves and our children to be able to endure life’s struggles, we need to have resources to persevere through adversity.
 You might not be able to stop every painful experience or emotion your child has, but you can teach them that they can overcome hardship in very real ways.
-For additional resources, check out our other blogs about useful coping skills that can be used by children and adults alike.
+For additional resources, check out our Self Care Series and other blogs about useful coping skills that can be used by children and adults alike.